Natural Gas Laws and Incentives in Washington

 Alternative Fuel Vehicle (AFV) Retail Sales and Use Tax Exemption

 The sale or lease of new or used passenger vehicles, light-duty trucks, and medium-duty passenger AFVs is exempt from the state retail sales and use tax.
 Eligible AFVs include those powered by natural gas, propane, hydrogen, or electricity.
 To be eligible, new vehicles may not be valued above $45,000 and used vehicles may not be valued above $30,000.
 The tax exemption may apply to all or a portion of the vehicle’s value.
 The maximum eligible amount for used purchased or leased vehicles is $16,000.
-The Maximum exemption amounts for vehicles are as follows:
+The exemption for sales of used and new vehicles expired on July 31, 2025.
+Leases that qualify for the exemption on or before July 31, 2025, can continue to claim the exemption on lease payments due through July 31, 2028.
+The maximum exemption amounts for vehicles are as follows:

-For more information, see the Renewable Energy/Green Incentives section of Washington Department of Revenue’s Incentives Programs website.
+For more information, see the Renewable Energy/Green Incentives section of Washington State Department of Revenue’s Tax Incentives Programs website.

 Commercial Alternative Fuel Vehicle (AFV) and Fueling Infrastructure Tax Credit